Isobel Wylie Hutchison: Post war

 The confusion and uncertainty Hutchison felt at Studley College was not resolved when she graduated with her horticultural certificate.
-She entered King's College, University of London in the fall of 1919, living at a women's hostel and taking classes in religious studies.
+She entered King's College London in the fall of 1919, living at a women's hostel and taking classes in religious studies.
 After six months of "fevered activity and emotional instability", Hutchison suffered a mental breakdown in 1920.
 She was sustained by the continued success of her writing; her poetry was acclaimed by The Scotsman, and she began writing a novel.
 She supplemented her legacy from her father with the fees she received.

-In 1924, Hutchison was invited to join a well-off Edinburgh acquaintance on a tour to Spain, Morocco, Egypt and Israel, arranged by Thomas Cook.
+In 1924, Hutchison was invited to join a well-off Edinburgh acquaintance on a tour to Spain, Morocco, Egypt and Palestine, arranged by Thomas Cook.
 She found her female companion rather over-protective, causing Hutchison to resolve to travel alone in future.
 In later life she traveled alone or with men, but never married.

 On her return to Scotland, she spent some time walking on Barra, North and South Uist, Harris, Scotland and Lewis, and completed a 150 mi trek.
 She wrote an article for the National Geographic Magazine and received $250, which partially paid for her trip to Iceland.

 Arctic adventures

 Iceland

 Hutchison got the idea of travelling to Iceland in 1924, while sitting on the beach at the Butt of Lewis.
 This started out much as a holiday tour.
-She went to Reykjavik for about a month and looked at the geysers and other tourist sights.
+She went to Reykjavík for about a month and looked at the geysers and other tourist sights.
 After attending a lecture by Jean-Baptiste Charcot, she decided to walk round Iceland.

 This was unheard of by the local guides, who refused to organise a trip.
 Eventually one guide did give her a route to follow, on which she frequently got lost.
 However the Icelanders were hospitable, and helped her by lending her ponies, for which they often refused to accept payment.
 Although she was impressed with the flowers on Iceland she was not collecting seriously on this visit.
 After returning to Scotland, she wrote another article for National Geographic which they published as a major 30 page feature.